 The visual arts department is housed in the state-of-the-art Dow Center for Visual Arts, centrally located on Interlochen's scenic campus.

-This program does not require a portfolio for admission, however, if you would like to be considered for the Advanced Drawing: Conceptual Compositions and/or the Advanced Photography: Contemporary Directions in Film Photography two-hour studio courses, please submit your materials (see below) online after you complete the online application.
+This program does not require a portfolio for admission, however, if you would like to be considered for the Advanced Drawing: Conceptual Compositions and/or the Advanced Photography: Contemporary Directions in Film Photography two-hour studio courses, you must submit the following materials after you complete the online application:

 Portfolio Materials (Advanced Drawing and Advanced Photography Only)

 - Prepare five images that represent your highest quality of work in the medium you would like to study.
 If submitting a drawing portfolio, we suggest three pieces be made from direct observation (drawn or painted from life, not copied from a photograph.)

 Students who intend to apply to visual arts programs at college/university level may also be interested in our one-week institutes: